Courgette Butterfly Cakes September 21, 2020

 Let them eat cake!
 These delicious butterfly cakes are bursting with good-for-you ingredients that the kids will never know about!

-With The Great British Bake Off in full swing, it’s hard not to find yourself daydreaming about your next baking endeavour.
+With the return of The Great British Bake Off, it’s hard not to find yourself daydreaming about your next baking endeavour.
 Biscuits, victoria sponges, bagels…our baking wish-list is never-ending.

 With a kick of ground cinnamon and ginger, these delicately spiced cupcakes are the perfect Autumnal recipe to bake on those wet weekend afternoons.
 And topped with an irresistible pineapple cream cheese frosting, these pretty little butterfly cakes are guaranteed to fly straight off the plates!